grimmlab/ForeTiS-HortiCo/docs/source/install_docker.rst

 Docker workflow
 ======================
-If you want to do horticultural sales predictions without the need of integrating parts of your own pipeline, we recommend the :ref:`Docker Workflow`: due to its easy-to-use interface and ready-to-use working environment within a `Docker <https://www.docker.com/>`_ container.
+If you want to do  time series predictions without the need of integrating parts of your own pipeline, we recommend the :ref:`Docker Workflow`: due to its easy-to-use interface and ready-to-use working environment within a `Docker <https://www.docker.com/>`_ container.
 Besides the written tutorial, we provide a :ref:`Video tutorial: Docker workflow setup` embedded below.